Athiela/cs30-major-project/proposal.md

-# Major Project Proposal
+# MAJOR PROJECT PROPOSAL

 An adventure rpg/visual novel with different minigames sprinkled throughout along with different endings.

-## Must Have's List
+## MUST HAVES LIST

+**Rock Paper Scissors**
-- Three types of minigames
+- Way to keep track of score
-- Hidden/optional interactions
-- Three different endings
-- Background music

-## Nice To Have List

-- Character customization
-- More minigames
+**Escape Room**
+- Let objects for interaction be at different places in the room instead of just on the sides

+**Avoid The Falling Objects**
+- Score (win after achieving a certain score)
+- Health (lose when health is at zero)
+- Lose health upon collision with object

+**Visual Novel Aspect**
+- Choices that affect the ending
+- Text including story

+**Ending**
+- Good/Bad ending depending on choices made and how well the minigames were performed

+## NICE TO HAVE LIST
 - Sound effects for several interactions
-- A secret ending earned with optional object obtained
+- A secret ending earned with secret objects obtained from minigames